-TAFE Queensland SkillsTech provides training to apprentices and trainees in automotive, building and construction, electrical, engineering and more.
+TAFE Queensland SkillsTech provide apprentice and trainee training in automotive, building and construction, electrical, engineering and more.
 In fact, we train the largest number of apprentices in the state.
 You can be sure we know our stuff!

 The outcomes of an apprenticeship are lifelong.
 Once you are qualified in your trade, you can begin earning an attractive wage and can even embark on higher level study to advance your career prospects or gain credit for university.

-The typical time it takes to complete an apprenticeship is four years, though being self-paced, it's possible to complete in half that time.
+The typical time it takes to complete an apprenticeship is four years, however as an apprenticeship is self-paced, it's also possible to complete in half that time.

 Apprentices are required to undertake some formal training with a registered training provider such as TAFE Queensland SkillsTech.
-Apprentices continue to earn their normal wage when they undertake this training.
+Apprentices continue to earn their normal wage while they undertake training.

 So you want to be a master of skills, earn an enviable salary and rule the world?
 We can help you with two of those things.

 The pathways to gaining an apprenticeship are many and may include a pre-apprenticeship course or other preliminary study or training.

 We offer pre-apprenticeship programs in numerous trade areas and these are also available to school students.
 They take around six months to complete if studied full-time or one to two years if you are still at school.
 Training is undertaken at one of our training centres and you don't need an employer.